 Finally, base the model in a way which fits in with your collection.
 I glued sand to the base with PVA and then painted it with Zandri Dust highlighted with Screaming Skull and the base edge was painted with Steel Legion Drab.

 Thanks for checking out my tutorial.
-If you enjoyed this and would like to support me, Garfy’s Get a Grips available to order with same day dispatch here or here for non UK buyers.
+If you enjoyed this and would like to support me, Garfy’s Get a Grips available to order with same day dispatch here (shipping worldwide).